Interesting (To Us) Photos From The Garden

 12 October 2007

-Found this Harlequin Ladybird at Hazel's school.
-It is an invasive species from Asia that is sold in Europe as a biological control for aphids.
-Unfortunately it out-competes local ladybirds and then eats them and other insect eggs.
+Found this Multicoloured Asian Ladybird at Hazel's school.
+We originally thought it was a Harlequin Ladybird (an invasive species from Asia that is sold in Europe as a biological control for aphids which out-competes local ladybirds and then eats them and other insect eggs): our thanks to Kevin Ker for the correction.
+The giveaway is apparently the 'M' black marking on the back of its head.

 Rosemary Leaf Beetle